Premium windsock for Paragliding, Hang Gliding, & Skydiving

 Repairs

-If the end tip of the Crappie pole breaks, heat from a flame can be used to easily remove the brass eyelet from the broken piece of pole.
-It can then be reattached with 5-minute epoxy cement to the remaining tip after it has been sanded to a taper so that it will fit the eyelet.
+The Crappie pole is delicate and is usually the first part to fail.
+If the end tip of the Crappie pole breaks, heat from a flame can be used to easily remove the tip from the broken piece of pole.
+It can then be reattached with 5-minute epoxy cement to the remaining tip after it has been sanded to a taper so that it will fit the tip.
 I have broken the tip off and reattached it successfully more than once.
 Use a Dremel tool with a grinding wheel to taper the pole tip for reattachment.
 A file also works but will take longer.

 Tears in the fabric can be easily repaired (to stop fraying) by a few drops of Super-Glue.

-The fishing line swivel can be easily replaced without cutting the supporting lines.
+The fishing line swivel can be easily replaced without cutting the supporting lines that go to the opening of the sock.

-Sometimes the ends of the telescoped pieces of the pole can become weak or split so that the sections easily pull out.
-This can be repaired better than new.
-Take some unwaxed dental floss and tightly wrap it a few dozen times around the end of the weaker or split section.
+Sometimes the ends of the telescoped pieces of the pole can become weak, worn out, or split so that the sections easily pull out.
+This can be repaired better than new: Take some unwaxed dental floss and tightly wrap it a few dozen times around the end of the weaker or split section.
 Then soak the floss with Super-Glue as a permanent and effective fix.

 Limited warranty

-If the sock fails from a manufacturing defect such as a reinforcing tube failure or a seam failure during its useful life, please send it back to us and we will fix it at no charge.
+If the sock fails from a manufacturing defect such as a seam failure during its useful life, please send it back to us and we will fix it at no charge.
 Unfortunately, we cannot warrant these socks if they have been misused or left out in the sun.
 The Crappie Pole has no warranty because it is so easy to damage.

-- In order to work properly, the windsock must be suspended above the ground at least 20', the higher the better.
+- In order to work properly, the windsock should be suspended above the ground at least 20'.
 If a lesser distance is used, the Crappie pole will bend over and the sock will touch the ground, brush, or tall grass and give a false velocity and direction indication, especially if seen from far away.
+The 16' 6" Crappie pole with the 6' PVC extension does the job.

-- Windsock assembly must be clear of obstacles for a radius of at least 20' or the sock may get tangled.
+- Windsock assembly should be clear of obstacles for a radius of at least 20' or the sock may get tangled.

-- Locate the windsock as close as possible to the middle of the LZ.
+- Locate the windsock as close as possible to the middle of the LZ or DZ.
 Putting it near any tall object will defeat the purpose of this ultra-sensitive anemometer.

-- If you have a lot of traffic or the area is subject to light and variable winds, multiple windsocks near the corners of the LZ are
+- If you have a lot of traffic or the area is subject to light and variable winds, place multiple windsocks near the corners of the LZ

-- DO NOT STORE THE WINDSOCK IN THE SUN OR IN A MOIST ENVIRONMENT.
-DO NOT LEAVE THE STAKE IN THE GROUND
+- DO NOT LEAVE THE MOUNTING STAKE IN THE GROUND

-(IF THERE IS ONE) TO BECOME AN INVISBLE HAZARD TO PILOTS!
+(IF USED) TO BECOME AN INVISBLE HAZARD TO PILOTS/SKYDIVERS!

 fragile!